 The Criminal Justice program is designed to provide a multidisciplinary understanding of crime and the criminal justice system.
-The curriculum was developed in conformance with the Academy of Criminal Justice Sciences’ Ad-Hoc Committee on Minimum Standards for Criminal Justice Education.
-The program prepares graduates for local, state, and federal law enforcement, corrections, courts, homeland security, investigation, and related careers.
+The original curriculum was developed in conformance with the Academy of Criminal Justice Sciences’ committee on standards for criminal justice education.
+The program prepares graduates for careers at the local, state, and federal levels.
+These careers include, but are not limited to, law enforcement, corrections (including probation and parole), courts, homeland security, and investigation.
 The program also offers an excellent background for those wishing to pursue graduate studies or law school.
-Among its notable features are courses in criminal law, law enforcement administration, criminal investigations, corrections, juvenile justice, research methods, and a semester long capstone practicum externship.
+Among its notable features are courses in criminal law, law enforcement administration, criminal investigations, corrections, juvenile justice, research methods, and a semester-long capstone practicum externship.

-Students majoring in Criminal Justice may select an emphasis in Law Enforcement (CMJS 133 Juvenile Justice, CMJS 134 Substance Abuse Policy, POLS 400 Terrorism and National Security, and CMJS 410 Criminal Investigations) or Corrections (CMJS 133 Juvenile Justice, CMJS 240 Correctional Counseling, CMJS 250 Community Based Corrections, and SOCA207 Social Problems).
+Students majoring in Criminal Justice may also select an emphasis in Law Enforcement (CJ 233 Juvenile Justice, CJ 324 Drugs, Crime and Society, POLS 400 Terrorism and National Security, and CJ 410 Criminal Investigations) or Corrections (CJ 233 Juvenile Justice, CJ 240 Correctional Counseling, CJ 316 Community Based Corrections, and SOCA 207 Social Problems).
 An emphasis is not required for the B.S. in Criminal Justice.
-Criminal Justice majors qualify for a minor in Sociology.
+Criminal Justice majors, upon successful completion of their degree, qualify for a minor in Sociology.

-In addition to fulfilling graduation requirements outlined in the pattern sheet, students must also achieve an overall GPA of 2.0 in program professional courses and participate in program assessment.
+In addition to fulfilling graduation requirements outlined in the pattern sheet, students must also achieve a minimum 2.0 in each Criminal Justice course and an overall minimum GPA of 2.0 in program professional courses and participate in program assessment.

 The Criminal Justice program has the following learning outcomes:

-- The student will be able to apply the scientific method to a criminal justice research problem.
+2. The student will be able to communicate explanations of scientific methods to criminal justice research problems.

-- The student will be able to effectively communicate in written and oral form.
+3. The student will be able to communicate in written and verbal form.